alexanderepstein/Bash-Snippets/gist/README.md

 For example, use `gist config protocol ssh` to use SSH protocol instead.

 ## Tips
+### Git Branching
+Each gist is a git repository.
+Although there are some limits on `git push`, like sub-directory.
+But guess what?
+Push another branch to `github.com` is allowed.
+So why not use this feature for your gist workflow?

 ### Jump to gist repo
-Sometimes you want to switch to the specified gist repo as working directory.
+Sometimes you want to switch to the gist repo as working directory with given index.
 But since `gist` is a bash script which goes in subshell, if you want to achieve this, it is necessary to configure shell setting by yourself.

 `gist <index-of-gist>` will return the path of repo, so you can put the following function into your `~/.bashrc` or `~/.zshrc` to apply it.